 The prominence factor depends largely on the information Google gathers about your business from different resources such as directories, articles, or backlinks.

 If your business has more positive reviews and feedbacks than others, it will show first in search results.

 Simply put, the more reviews you get and the more backlinks you build, the greater are your chances to rank higher in the local search results.

 This aspect does not need much explanation.

 We all know how powerful online reviews are.
-Google includes two filters- “Top Reviewers” and “Your Circles” to filter local search based on the reviews from different users.
+Google includes two filters- “Top Reviewers” and “Your Circles” to filter the local search based on the reviews from different users.
 The map will update and display businesses that positive ratings when one of the filters is used.

 If your business does not have many reviews or has negative ratings, it will affect your rankings in a negative way.
 To have an edge over your competitors make sure to ask your customers to leave a review in your review and comment section.

 It is nearly impossible to understand what new factors Google can use to rank a local business in local search, you must continue to refine your strategy.
-Make sure to update your information, add positive reviews and optimize your site for mobile.
+Make sure to update your information, add positive reviews, and optimize your site for mobile.
 This will help people discover your local business and help you rank higher in the local search results.